subwaymatch/aaei-textbook/content/index.md

 This is the **online textbook** for the AAEI Data Analytics Module, a course offered by the University of Illinois Urbana-Champaign.
 The course is designed to introduce students to the fundamentals of data analytics and its applications in accounting and business contexts.

+Data analytics enable accountants to derive insights from data, whether it is for financial analysis, auditing, or business decision-making.
+For example, audit data analytics can help auditors:

+- Understand the clients better,
+- Identify high-risk areas,
+- Increase efficiency,
+- Enhance audit quality,
+- Decrease the detection risk,
+- Provide more value-added services to clients.

+Although there is a wide array of topics, we will primarily focus on the basics of Python programming and data analytics using Pandas (a powerful data manipulation library in Python).
+This course is designed for beginners with no prior programming experience.

 ---

 ## 🎯 Learning Objectives